vipulnaik/diet-exercise-health/events/2025/2025-12-22-reduced-hearing-in-left-ear.md

 recommended to not apply them more often than once a week in any given ear.
 Second, I wanted to wait a week to see if the problem resolves itself.

+### Application of Ear Wax MD ear drops

+#### High-level comments

+I adhered closely to the [best practices around at-home earwax removal](../../best-practices/best-practices-around-at-home-earwax-removal.md) that I had designed and refined based on last time's experience.
+While I followed the procedure closely this time, some aspects of the experience turned out to be different.

+* I was able to empty the tube into my ear much faster.
+The last time, I had taken about 7 minutes total, whereas this time I took 4 minutes total.
+I was able to go faster because the ear drops did not irritate me as much and did not lead to as much feeling of fullness.
+I don't know how much is just me getting used to the ear drops versus changes to the level of earwax affecting my sensations.

+* The wiping of earwax while lying down started a little later (13 minutes after start of application versus 8 minutes after start of application last time) but the process also lasted longer (13 minutes versus 9 minutes) and the overall quantity of earwax that came out this way was more than last time.

+* I removed significant amounts of earwax after irrigation.
+For comparison, last time, I did not remove any noticeable amounts of earwax after irrigation; all the earwax had come out after lying down.
+This time, the amount of earwax removed after irrigation was similar to the amount of earwax removed while lying down, though in fewer but larger chunks.
+I don't know how much of this is a result of more effective irrigation (since this time I had more practice with the irrigation process including the temperature setting) and how much is due to changes to the earwax microgeography of the ear.

+* Toward the end of the earwax removal after irrigation, I had a sudden sensation of unblocking of my left ear.
+When I did the minimum audible volume and balance tests shortly after, the hearing in my left ear had returned to normal, and maybe it was even a little better than the right ear.

+#### Timeline

+This is the timeline of application:

+* 12:57 AM: I finished brushing my teeth and started preparation for the ear drop application.

+* 1:01 AM: I removed my sweatshirt.

+* 1:12 AM: I started the phone timer to begin ear drop application lying down in bed.

+* 1:16 AM: I had finished squeezing the tube and thrown the empty tube into the trash.

+* 1:25 AM: Around this time, I started wiping earwax off of my left ear onto the towels, while still lying down.

+* 1:38 AM: By this time, I was no longer getting earwax while wiping my ear while lying down.

+* 1:43 AM: Around this time, I got out of bed.

+* 1:55 AM: By this time, I had completed irrigation and a second round of earwax removal post-irrigation (for which I used the second towel).
+Significant amounts of earwax came out in this second round.

+* 2 AM: I completed minimum audible volume and balance tests using normal headphones, passing in both ears.

+* 2:05 AM to 2:25 AM: Around this time, I took photographs of the earwax on the towels and uploaded them to Google Drive.
+I also made a few quick notes that I could use to document the next day.

+* 2:35 AM to 2:41 AM: I used dish soap to get the earwax stains out of the towels and then left them to air dry (once they are dry I will put them in the laundry load for a proper wash).

+### Re-run of minimum audible volume and balance tests the next morning

+At around 11:20 AM the next morning (2026-01-04), shortly after waking up, I did minimum audible volume and balance tests again.
+The hearing in my left ear was reduced again, with a gap of about 4/64 between the ears.
+This mirrored a sense of compression of the left ear that I experienced in the morning while sleeping on my left side.

+### Overall take and planned next steps as of 2026-01-04 early afternoon

+Since more earwax came out in the second round than the first, this is suggestive of a "layers" model where the first round only removed the outer layer of earwax, and the second round removed a further layer.

+The fact that the hearing improved immediately but then regressed again the next morning suggests that there may be more layers, and I'm fighting an active process of continued buildup of earwax (and potentially other factors not directly related to earwax that combine with it to cause reduced hearing).

+In light of these, my plan is as follows:

+* Add to my stock of Ear Wax MD.
+I now have only two tubes left.
+Given the success so far but also that there appears to be a need for more application, I should have a larger stock.
+I'll try to get more from Walgreens in the coming week, but if they don't have it in stock, I will order from Amazon.

+* Continue monitoring my hearing for another week.

+* Consider doing another round of application in my left ear after waiting at least one week and not more than three weeks.

+* After this third round of application, based on the amount of earwax that comes out as well as how my hearing progresses before and after, make a decision regarding whether to seek professional earwax removal (with an audiologist) or identify a cadence for continued ear drop application.
+Also, consider whether to use ear drops in my right ear as well prior to a professional appointment, which might give me valuable information on the comparative earwax status of the ears before the professional earwax removal clears out the impacted earwax entirely.

+  My current thinking is that the steady-state cadence should not be more than once every 2 months per ear, and this third application is the last application that is more frequent than the steady-state cadence.
+I might even change my mind and choose not to do a third application and instead directly seek professional earwax removal, but either way I plan to wait at least a week from 2026-01-04 before booking the appointment.